Alluxio/alluxio/docs/en/api/POSIX-API.md

 limitations.
 Please read the [section of limitations](#assumptions-and-limitations) for details.

-* Table of Contents
-{:toc}

 ## Choose POSIX API Implementation

 The Alluxio POSIX API has two implementations for users to choose from:
 * Alluxio JNR-Fuse
 Alluxio's default Fuse implementation that uses [JNR-Fuse](https://github.com/SerCeMan/jnr-fuse) for FUSE on Java.
-JNR-Fuse targets for low concurrency scenarios and has some known limitations.
+JNR-Fuse targets for low concurrency scenarios and has some known limitations in performance.
 * Alluxio JNI-Fuse (Experimental)
-Alluxio JNI-Fuse is an in-house FUSE implementation based on JNI (Java Native Interface) which targets for challenging AI scenarios.
+Alluxio JNI-Fuse is a new in-house FUSE implementation based on JNI (Java Native Interface) which targets for challenging AI scenarios, initiated by Nanjing University and Alibaba.
-JNI-Fuse is experimental but is the direction to go.
-Alluxio community is continuously solving the compatibility issues and improve stability and performance of JNI-Fuse.
+JNI-Fuse is still experimental but it is under active development by Alluxio community to solve the compatibility issues and improve stability and performance.

 To choose between the default JNR-Fuse and JNI-Fuse, here are some aspects to consider:

-* Platforms: JNR-Fuse support both Linux and MacOS while JNI-Fuse can only be run in Linux environment.
+* Platforms: JNR-Fuse support both Linux and MacOS while JNI-Fuse is only supported in Linux environment currently.
 * Ease of usage: JNR-Fuse is enabled by default while JNI-Fuse has more dependencies.
 * Workload: JNR-Fuse supports both read and write workloads.
 JNI-Fuse supports read only during experimental stage.
 Alluxio JNI-Fuse generally provides better performance in high concurrency deep learning workloads.